peterbartlett64/single_cell_reloc/README.md

 	If above is true, you must set the color channels in the "flourescent dictrionary"

 --- Python subprocesses ---
-In the pipeline file, there both Windos and Unix comand line suprocesses to run Cellx.
+In the pipeline file, there both Windows and Unix comand line suprocesses to run Cellx.
 Comment out the opposite os based on needs.

 ***********************************************